-Catherine Fagan is based in Montréal and St. John’s, and is a member of the Quebec and Manitoba bars.
+Catherine Fagan is based in Montréal and St. John’s, and is a member of the Quebec, Newfoundland & Labrador and Manitoba bars.
 She practices in the areas of Aboriginal, constitutional and environmental law.
 She works exclusively with Aboriginal clients to support their litigation, negotiation and governance/development needs.
 Catherine is committed to working closely with her clients, and to use her analytical and advocacy skills to achieve results.
 She supports her clients from the inception of a project through to its implementation, with a focus on understanding her clients’ needs and context.

 As a negotiator, Catherine negotiates with provincial and federal governments and resource companies.
 She helps her clients secure deals in various governance, land, environmental and resource development matters.
 She has expertise in forestry, environmental assessment, impact benefit agreements, protected areas and land development issues.